shopware/docs/guides/plugins/plugins/checkout/cart/tax-provider.md

 ## Prerequisites

-As most guides, this guide is also built upon our [plugin base guide](../../plugin-base-guide.md), but it's not mandatory to use exactly that plugin as a foundation.
-The examples in this guide use the namespace however.
+Refer to [plugin base guide](../../plugin-base-guide.md).
+It is not mandatory to use exactly the same plugin as a foundation.

 ## Creating a tax provider